ShriRachana/365-days-of-code/Instructions.md

-# I've commited to **#365DaysOfCode** as a part of building a habbit to code and put in a good amount of effort.
+# I've committed to **#365DaysOfCode** as a part of building a habit to code and put in a good amount of effort.

 # Reason :
   * Forming a habbit takes ~ **33 days**.
 This commitment will test your motivation.